mbabynames search ✿

 Simon Daniel

-Simon ("noble and strong") with Daniel ("God is my judge").
+Simon ("he has heard") with Daniel ("God is my judge").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast